Operation Devil Hunt: Background

-On February 8, 2025, at 1:30 PM (BST; 7:30 AM UTC), the Dhirashram area of Gazipur District would erupt in protests led by the Anti-discrimination Students Movement over the beatings of at least 20 students the previous night by people that are alleged to have connections to the Awami League.
+On February 8, 2025, at 1:30 PM (BST; 7:30 AM UTC), the Dhirashram area of Gazipur District would erupt in protests led by the Students Against Discrimination over the beatings of at least 20 students the previous night by people that are alleged to have connections to the Awami League.

 At around 4:00 PM (BST; 10:00 AM UTC), the government would launch the nationwide "Operation Devil Hunt" in compliance with the protesters.
 At around 6:00 PM (BST; 12:00 PM UTC), Sarjis Alam would be informed that so far 16 individuals had been arrested, Alam would then give a speech threatening the government with a second revolution if they attack the protesters and that if the government fails to arrest the perpetrators by night, then they will have to face the protesters once more.

-Anti-discrimination Students Movement launched an attack on the house of AKM Mozammel Haque, former minister in the cabinet of Sheikh Hasina, as a part of the Bulldozer March.
+Students Against Discrimination have launched an attack on the house of AKM Mozammel Haque, former minister in the cabinet of Sheikh Hasina, as a part of the Bulldozer March.
 During this demonstration, a person at a local mosque announced people were attacking the former Minister's home, leading locals to counter-attack the demonstrators, causing 15 to be injured, and one of them later died in hospital.
 It was part of a wave of attacks targeting homes of Awami League leaders, while chanting "Delhi or Dhaka — Dhaka, Dhaka" and slogans against Sheikh Mujibur Rahman's cult of personality.
-The home of former President Sheikh Mujibur Rahman, the Dhanmondi 32 no. residence, was destroyed and the personal home of former Prime Minister Sheikh Hasina, Sudha Sadan, was burned down.
+The home of former President Sheikh Mujibur Rahman, the Bangabandhu Memorial Museum, was destroyed and the personal home of former Prime Minister Sheikh Hasina, Sudha Sadan, was burned down.
 The home of former Minister Zahid Ahsan Russel, along with the homes of his family members associated with the Awami League were also attacked by protesters in Gazipur.
 A mural of Ahsanullah Master, Zahid's father, was also destroyed during this attack.

-The Jatiya Nagorik Committee and the Anti-Discrimination Student Movement gave 24 hours to detain those who attacked the students at home of Haque.
+The Jatiya Nagorik Committee and the Students Against Discrimination gave 24 hours to detain those who attacked the students at home of Haque.
 They demanded the cancellation of the registration of Awami League and confiscation of the properties of its leaders.
 The training secretary of Gazipur Metropolitan unit of Islami Chhatra Shibir, Haider Ali, called for the detention of the attackers as well.
 They called for removing the Adviser of the Ministry of Home Affairs, and civil and police officers in Gazipur District.
 Lt.
 Gen. (retd.)
 Jahangir Alam Chowdhury, adviser of the Ministry of Home Affairs, said, "No one involved in the attack on the students will be spared.
 We are taking legal action against them.
 All responsible for the attack will be exposed to justice," at the Dhaka Medical College and Hospital while visiting the injured.
 The office-in-charge of the local police station was suspended, and the commissioner of Gazipur Metropolitan Police, Nazmul Karim Khan, offered his apology.